 A mute shepherd girl was herding her sheep on the hill, as usual.
 Suddenly, she notices one of her sheep is missing and desperately tries to find it, looking everywhere she could.

 After a long search she sees a beautiful lady carrying her lost sheep.
 The poor girl, being mute, thanked the lady in the best way she could, using gestures.
-The lady then asked the girl for some bread, to which the girl replied that there wasn’t any because the crops had been very bad that year.
+The lady then asked the girl for some bread, to which the girl replied that there wasn’t any because the crops had been very bad that year (how she managed to explain all this using only gestures I have no clue).

 The lady then told her to go home, call out for her mother and ask her for some bread.
 The shepherd girl tried to explain that both things were obviously impossible but the mysterious lady insisted on her requests.